younes-li554/Admin-Dashboard-template-website/README.md

 # The frontend will run on http://localhost:3000
 # The backend will run on http://localhost:5000

-# Summary
+## Summary

-# This project demonstrates how to build a real-world admin dashboard using React, Express, and MongoDB.
+This project demonstrates how to build a real-world admin dashboard using React, Express, and MongoDB.
-# It covers frontend development, backend API creation, database integration, authentication, and security practices.
+It covers frontend development, backend API creation, database integration, authentication, and security practices.

-# The project is suitable as a portfolio project and a strong foundation for adding advanced features such as task analytics, role management, and deployment.
+The project is suitable as a portfolio project and a strong foundation for adding advanced features such as:
+- Task analytics
+- Role management
+- Deployment

-# Contributions and improvements are always welcome.
+Contributions and improvements are always welcome.
 ```